FlyingHii/k8s-demo/README.md

 *   `.dockerignore`:  Specifies files and directories to exclude when building the Docker image.
 *   `.gitignore`:  Specifies files and directories to exclude from Git version control.

-## Contributing

-Contributions are welcome!
-Feel free to submit pull requests or open issues.